frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 I think that for write operations, it's even more about DX, and this is due the new feature called **actions**.
 So with actions we are not using REST as well, but rather we reuse an established technique, which is submittable forms.
-Actually, one doesn't even have to use a form, as actions exist in two flavors, but the big idea of submitting the data to the very same endpoint (like with forms) remains.
+Actually, one doesn't even have to use a form, as actions exist in two flavors — with or without forms — but the big idea of submitting the data to current URL (like with forms) remains.
 One might think now:
 I see no benefit out of it at this point, so why would I even want to abandon my beloved REST endpoints for some ancient pattern?